isabelc/Organized-Docs/readme.txt

 8. Back-end Docs Admin screen

 == Changelog ==
+= 2.5 =
+* New - For Docs that only have 1 post for the top-level Docs category, there is a much improved display because there are cases where you only need 1 Doc page.
+(1) The main Docs page will link to the actual post, rather than linking to the category archive.
+(2) The Table of Contents sidebar for this post will not link to its own page; rather, it will show links that jump down to subheadings on the same page.
+(3) The redundant category heading will not be shown on this single Docs post, since there are no other posts in the category.
+Again, these 3 changes only apply to top-level Docs categories that have only 1 doc.
+See https://isabelcastillo.com/docs/creating-docs#jl-one
+* Fix - Bettery alignment on docs archives pages.
+This is mainly a fix for Twenty Sixteen and Twenty Seventeen themes, but all full/wide width themes will have improved display.
+* Fix - Fixed typo on the setting to disable comments.
+* Tweak - textdomain should be loaded on the init action rather than on the plugins_loaded action.
+* Tweak - Much escaping.
+* Code refactor - The method name `Isa_Organized_Docs::register_style` was changed to `Isa_Organized_Docs::register_scripts`

 = 2.4.2 2016-08-22 =
 * Fix - Restore the missing option to Change The Main Docs Page Title.